 Again, the only way to avoid stock market losses is to not invest in stocks or to have a perfectly hedged stock portfolio, which is rare if not impossible.

-By defining acceptable stock market risk and investing with an awareness of market cycles and valuations, investors can at least mitigate stock market losses.
-Or even better, they can invest profitably in the stock market.
+By defining acceptable stock market risk and investing with an awareness of market cycles and valuations, investors can at least mitigate stock market losses, if not invest profitably in the stock market.

 If you’re interested, get my newsletter and grab my eBook on wealth-building strategies that generate income streams in retirement, too.